Do you want to take on regular meditation, but struggle with being able to sit comfortably?

 This process aims to restore possibility to your body, in order to allow it to sit comfortable on the earth and through itself.
 Your will learn to sense your weight being pulled into the earth, and with that your breath can expand from that place.
 In this way, you truly learn to get out of your head, and into your body.

 What does the process of Rooting work look like?

 You will meet initially with Noah to both get to know your story and goals, and with that he will take your through an assessment.
 This assessment will look at how freely your body (head to toe) is able to rest on the earth.
-With that he will assess you ability to breath fully and without compensation through your right and left diaphragms, and expand fully without compensation through your torso and pelvis.
+With that he will assess you ability to breath fully and without compensation through your diaphragm, and expand fully without compensation through your torso and pelvis.

 Through this Noah will gain a very good idea of what limitations you may be experiencing, and with that what options and freedom you and he will need to work on establishing in order to allow your body to truly sit through itself, on the earth, and take a full deep breath.